ibraNHT/ATI-SmartPlatform/README.md

 │   ├── media/
 │   │   ├── joined_files/ <!-- There is where the joined files are supposed to be stored -->
 │   │   ├── profile_pics/  <!-- There is where the registered profile pictures are supposed to be stored -->
-│   │   ├── static/images/ <!-- There is where other static files are supposed to be stored -->
 │   ├── db.sqlite3
 │   ├── migrations/__init__.py
 │   ├── templates/ base.html  <!-- The base template to build a common headder and import stuffs for the platform interfaces -->
+├── static/images/ <!-- There is where other static files are supposed to be stored like the logo, and other static suffs -->
+├── README.md
 ├── manage.py
-├── README.md
 ├── requirements.txt
 ├── .gitignore
 ├── LICENCE